porloscerros/laravel-vue-spa/README.md

 #### Logs
 Laravel generates its own log file in `storage/logs/laravel.log`

-To see it in real time by console, open another terminal and run:
+To see it in real time through the console, open another terminal and run:

 ```